friendtech33-DAO/ft33-docs/docs/contracts/02_contract-docs/policies/Operator.md

-> Olympus Range Operator
+> friendtech33 Range Operator

-Olympus Range Operator (Policy) Contract
+friendtech33 Range Operator (Policy) Contract

-*The Olympus Range Operator performs market operations to enforce OlympusDAO&#39;s OHM price range         guidance policies against a specific reserve asset.
-The Operator is maintained by a keeper-triggered         function on the Olympus Heart contract, which orchestrates state updates in the correct order to ensure         market operations use up to date information.
-When the price of OHM against the reserve asset exceeds         the cushion spread, the Operator deploys bond markets to support the price.
+*The friendtech33 Range Operator performs market operations to enforce OlympusDAO&#39;s FTW price range         guidance policies against a specific reserve asset.
+The Operator is maintained by a keeper-triggered         function on the friendtech33 Heart contract, which orchestrates state updates in the correct order to ensure         market operations use up to date information.
+When the price of FTW against the reserve asset exceeds         the cushion spread, the Operator deploys bond markets to support the price.
 The Operator also offers         zero slippage swaps at prices dictated by the wall spread from the moving average.
 These market operations         are performed up to a specific capacity before the market must stabilize to regenerate the capacity.*

 ## Methods